Question...?: Lyrics and interpretations

-Critical reception
+Reception

-Positive reviews of "Question...?" mostly focused on its lyricism.
+Positive reviews of "Question...?" focused on its lyrics.
 Liam E Semler, a professor in early modern English literature, considered it a complex track worthy of detailed analysis.
-Jon Caramanica of The New York Times and Alexis Petridis of The Guardian selected the song as one of the better album tracks lyrically; the latter complimented its "subtle, brilliant touches", particularly the moment when the lyrics "simultaneously speed up their rhyme and stop rhyming" to depict a drunken conversation.
+Jon Caramanica of The New York Times and Alexis Petridis of The Guardian selected the song as one of the better album tracks lyrically; the latter complimented its "subtle, brilliant touches", particularly when the lyrics "simultaneously speed up their rhyme and stop rhyming" to depict a drunken conversation.
 Zaleski and Powers regarded "Question...?" as a relatable song; the latter hailed it as "the kind of story song only Swift can write" for capturing the painful emotional sentiments experienced by many women with the details "so acutely that it stings".'
 Caramanica and Powers said that the track displays Swift's tartness, a quality that the latter thought to evoke the poet Dorothy Parker.
 Wilson and The Atlantics Spencer Kornhaber were moved by the nostalgia and wistfulness of the storytelling, and The A.V.
-Club's Saloni Gajjar wrote that it contains "classic Swift charm and potent use of metaphors".
+Clubs Saloni Gajjar wrote that it contains "classic Swift charm and potent use of metaphors".

 A few critics also praised the production.
 Bobby Olivier from Spin described the track as a "banger" that has a radio hit potential, and Ellen Johnson of Paste considered the song meticulously produced, with a more nuanced and restrained production compared to common pop music.
 In a less welcoming review, Craig Jenkins from Vulture deemed the refrain "cloying" that blemishes an otherwise fine album.
-Placing "Question...?" last in his ranking of all 13 Midnights tracks, Jason Lipshutz of Billboard wrote that while it "doesn't fully congeal, [... it] boasts some fascinating tidbits to pore over".
+Placing "Question...?" last in his ranking of all 13 Midnights tracks, Jason Lipshutz of Billboard wrote that while it "doesn't fully congeal, the song boasts some fascinating tidbits to pore over".

-Personnel
+The sample of "Out of the Woods" in "Question...?" won "Favorite Use of a Sample" at the 2023 iHeartRadio Music Awards.
+"Question...?" peaked at number 11 on the Billboard Global 200.
+In the US, the song debuted and peaked at number seven on the Billboard Hot 100.
+It was one of the Midnights tracks that made Swift the first artist to occupy the top 10 of the Hot 100 the same week, and the woman with the most top-10 entries (40 total), exceeding Madonna (38 top-10 songs).
+On the Digital Songs chart, it became Swift's record-extending 24th number-one song, propelled by the limited-time downloads.
+"Question...?" peaked in the top 10 in Canada, the Philippines, Singapore, and Malaysia; and in the top 20 in Australia, Vietnam, Iceland, and Portugal.
+The track was certified silver in the UK, gold in Brazil and Canada, and platinum in Australia.

+Credits and personnel

 Credits are adapted from the liner notes of Midnights.